xuerong/hqrank/README.md

 Supports multiple threads while operating on the list
 #####5, real time ranking
 Ranking operation is performed in real time, but need to illustrate a point: for the time to visit a small difference in the two access, especially different threads, may not be strictly satisfies the first in first row, but the difference of time is measured in milliseconds (the thread's time slice and the system provide locking sequence dependent)
-Tools are still in the process of development, has not been a lot of testing, if there is an interest in Coder, welcome to discuss and develop

 # how to use
 Hqrank/code/Rank/ is a java project, the JDK version is: 1.7
 1, the project into the eclipse